mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/tdm_fabric_implementation_environments_setup.md

 Fabric environments are used to run TDM processes on various environments by switching between them according to the task's environments.
 The connection details of each environment's data sources are taken from the Fabric environment's data.

-The TDM implementation must include the creation and deployment of all the TDM environments with their connection details to enable the execution of the TDM tasks.

 **Example:**

 Running a TDM task to copy selected entities from the **Production** environment to the **UAT** environment.
 Fabric must extract the source data from Production and load it to UAT.
 Each environment can have different connection details for its data sources.